 Wikipedia dominates search results.
 It is on the first page of at least half of all Google search results and ranks for virtually all search queries.
 It also appears in Google's featured snippets 10 times more than any other website.

-The truth is, if you are notable enough for a Wikipedia page, someone else will most likely create one of you (though you may not like what they write).
-If you already have a Wikipedia page but it needs some work, check out one of our blog posts on Wikipedia editing.
+If you are notable enough for a Wikipedia page, someone else will most likely create one of you (though you may not like what they write).
+If you already have a Wikipedia page that needs some work, check out one of our blog posts on Wikipedia editing

 Crunchbase